GiovaneIwamoto/campus-docs-assistant/README.md

 ![contextual](/assets/contextual.svg) **Context-Aware Responses**

 - Implements a retrieve and generate mechanism that blends user queries with retrieved content to produce accurate, relevant answers.
-Leveraging LangChain's Retrieval-Augmented Generation logic under the hood.
+Leveraging LangChain's retrieval augmented generation logic under the hood.

 - Maintains dynamic context management, keeping the conversation history clean and focused to ensure that responses remain concise and contextually accurate.